 Looking forward 25 years, I had a chance to buy into a boat similar to the one of my early experiences.
 I became co-owner of an old Cal 21 in need of a lot of TLC.
 Being too busy with work which usually required me to be away during the summer months, I mostly moored the boat near the end of each field season on a little bay at the edge of my property on Trout Lake in North Bay.
 The boat was a great home office from which to go through my bird recordings and write reports.
 It was also a great place to enjoy the sounds of late summer dragonflies buzzing over the transom and skimming along the water or to smell the lovely vanilla-like scent of the white water lilies lying unassumingly alongside the hull in this little protected paradise.
 Facing the fact that I was still a novice sailor, I only sailed it a couple times on my own and was fairly content to use it as a floating dock for the time being.
 You see, I had yet to build a dock down there at the waters’ edge since it was lower on the priority list than building a place that I could keep warm for the winter.

 My former partner and I had researched and dreamt of building an energy efficient straw bale house and this property was purchased with that in mind.
-When she left in 2008, I was left with 130 acres of forest, vacant of any dwelling or any building of any kind, save for the cute little outhouse – a pleasurable place from which to survey the landscape.
+When she departed in 2008, I was left with 130 acres of forest, vacant of any dwelling or any building of any kind, save for the cute little outhouse – a pleasurable place from which to survey the landscape.
 Being a bit of a survivalist, thank goodness, I felt I had no choice but to try and fend off the imposing winter temperatures of down to -40 in a trailer with no water, electricity or the like.
 For sure, this piece of land was very close to my heart and had more diversity and beauty than any other place I could ever hope of living.
 I had no interest in paying rent in the city and the property wouldn’t have afforded enough financial reward to buy a house.
 Along with the end of a marriage went the dream of building an energy efficient building using straw bale construction.
 Or did it?

 The end of my relationship brought with it emotionally challenging times with the departure of my 2 young children Wesley – 7 and Jade – 4, and lots of uncertainty about the direction of my life.
 One thing I knew for certain was that I needed to start building, so, I started, little by little, to prepare the soil for the foundation with what time I could find and what little money I had.
 Surprisingly, the ‘garage’ project would become the single most directed part of my healing.
 It gave me the focus that I needed to work through a difficult time.
 I started a facebook page and posted pictures and writing about what I was undertaking since I thought that others might be interested in the process of building with this alternative method of construction.

 Three years went by and I felt like I needed to begin moving on from my previous relationship, so at the end of 2011, I went online to begin looking for someone to share this lifestyle with.
 Shirley and I found each other within a couple days and it she tells me that what caught her attention most was the sight of someone doing something different ( like me-standing beside a wall of straw).
 I quickly learned that she was not afraid of this simple life of mine and to the contrary, she came with a lot of experience!
-Also, something else that became apparent was that she was interested in sailing and still had the notion to sail off into the sunset, so to speak.
+Also, something else that became apparent was that she was interested in sailing and had the notion to sail off into the sunset, so to speak.
 Early in our relationship, she began to grease the wheels of a consummate dreamer, with ideas about taking a course in the BVI’s and learning how to sail.
 Once every few weeks during our early writings to one another (which could fill volumes), she would send me an advertisement regarding the above and add a few comments about how much fun it would be.
-I started to dream, and within a year I had researched the perfect cruising boat for us to launch ourselves into boat ownership and set the final dreaming mode into high gear.
+I started to dream, and before long, I had researched the perfect cruising boat for us to launch ourselves into boat ownership and set the final dreaming mode into high gear.
 Long story short, we bought the boat and began to make plans to check out the cruising lifestyle.